-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits, especially during the first few months of treatment with this medicine.
-This will allow changes in your dose and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
+Blood tests may be needed to check for unwanted effects.

 Do not stop taking this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
 This will allow your body time to adjust and to keep your condition from becoming worse.

 Check with your doctor before using this medicine with alcohol or other medicines that affect the central nervous system (CNS).
 The use of alcohol or other medicines that affect the CNS with loxapine may worsen the side effects of this medicine, such as dizziness, poor concentration, drowsiness, unusual dreams, and trouble with sleeping.
 Some examples of medicines that affect the CNS are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicines, medicine for depression, medicine for anxiety, prescription pain medicine or narcotics, medicine for attention deficit and hyperactivity disorder, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.

 This medicine may cause tardive dyskinesia (a movement disorder).
 Check with your doctor right away if you have any of the following symptoms while taking this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.